Kyanqueso/Expense-Tracker/README.md

 **PLS USE DARK MODE!!!

+**Streamlit may be slow sometimes, please be patient.

 Project Streamlit Link: https://kcqueso-expense-tracker.streamlit.app/

 This project is an interactive Streamlit application that allows users to upload personal expense data in CSV format, analyze trends, detect anomalies, and forecast future spending using machine learning models.